docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

 ## Manifests

+### Configuration

-First of all, we want to provide the basic configuration with environment variables with a `ConfigMap`.
+We want to provide the basic configuration in the form of environment variables with a `ConfigMap`.
 Note that this is just an example configuration; tune the `ConfigMap` to your needs.

 ```yaml